 Other areas of counselling I deal with

-Fees are charged on a sliding scale of £50-70 per session, depending on income.
+Fees are charged on a sliding scale, depending on household income and time of appointment:

-Please contact me by email or text and let me know weather you prefer me to respond via email, text or a phone call.
+Please contact me via email.
+I usually also respond via email so please let me know if you prefer me to respond via text or phone.